Area Guides · Last updated 2 June 2026

 Are there furnished flats available in Campamento and Santa Margarita?

 Some, but the majority of longer-term rentals in La Linea are unfurnished or semi-furnished.
-Furnished flats tend to carry a premium and are more common near the centre.
-Budget an extra €100-200/month for a fully furnished option.
+Furnished flats are more common closer to the centre and tend to carry a premium.
+Note that the standard fianza under Spanish law rises to two months for furnished lets.

 Can I find Campamento rentals on Spanish property sites?